Temper tantrums can be frustrating for any parent. But instead of looking at them

-However, if the time-out is for a tantrum plus negative behavior
+But if the time-out is for a tantrum plus negative behavior (such

 Do not reward your child's tantrum by giving in.
 This will only

-your child for regaining control.
-Use statements such as "I like how you calmed
+Praise your child for regaining control; for example, "I like how you calmed down."

-Also, kids may be especially vulnerable after a tantrum when they know they've
+Kids may be especially vulnerable after a tantrum when they know they've been less

-been less than adorable.
-Now (when your child is calm) is the time for a hug
+than adorable.
+Now (when your child is calm) is the time for a hug and reassurance

 Make sure your child is getting enough sleep.
 With too little sleep, kids can become